Ph.D., The University of Arizona, 2014

 Mail Code: 2650

 language & globalization, critical applied linguistics (i.e., linguistics via critical theory)

 I am Associate Professor in the departments of English, Anthropology, Comparative Literature, East Asian Studies, and Asian American Studies at the University of California, Irvine.
 I am also core faculty in the PhD program in Culture & Theory, core faculty in the Global Cultures undergraduate major, and an affiliate faculty member in the Center for Critical Korean Studies.
 Finally, I currently serve as Director of the Critical Inquiries in Multilingualism Research Cluster and Director of the Program in Global Languages & Communication.

-My recent research generally focuses on the intersections between language and globalization, especially as they emerge in various realms such as in global Englishes, multilingualism, ethnic/national identification, and language education.
+My recent research generally focuses on the intersections between language and globalization, especially as they emerge in various realms such as in global Englishes, multilingualism, ethnic/national identification, language education, and world literature.

 In addition to several journal and book chapter publications, my other publications include a monograph (The Politics of Translingualism: After Englishes), three edited volumes (The Sociolinguistics of Global Asias, Translinguistics: Negotiating Innovation & Ordinariness, and Korean Englishes in Transnational Contexts) and two co-edited journal special issues.

 For an updated list of my publications, please go to https://faculty.sites.uci.edu/jwl/